aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 -   \<OPTIONAL PREFIX TO USE IN BUCKET\>\", Optional prefix for data in the bucket

-The `S3Target` is setup to write data to the specified bucket once every minute or when the data volume is 1MB in size.
+The `S3Target` is set up to write data to the specified bucket once every minute or when the data volume is 1MB in size.
 Zip Compression is enabled to reduce the size of the data which is send to and stored in the S3 bucket, remove the "Compression" line or set to "None" to disable